AvaPL/avapl.github.io/_posts/2022-11-11-adding-transactions-to-scala-repositories.md

 ### Main goals of the final solution

 The requirements that we want our code to fulfill are:
-- safe concurrent execution of operations
+- transactional character of operations execution
 - the services determine the boundaries of the transactions they execute
 - the services are easy to test with repository mocks
 - repositories don't have a predefined effect (eg. `IO`, `Future`) in method